Commonly asked questions:

 What makes you different from other broadband providers?

-We are a unique broadband provider in that we are operated by a mission driven non-profit organization dedicated to connecting under-served and un-connected rural communities, utilizing a revolutionary and disruptive blockchain-based decentralized mesh networking technology called Althea.
+We are a unique broadband provider in that we are operated by a mission driven non-profit organization dedicated to connecting under-served and un-connected rural communities and ensuring they stay connected, utilizing a revolutionary and disruptive blockchain-based decentralized mesh networking technology called Althea.

-This novel way of constructing a decentralized network creates a multi-stakeholder system that is capable of expanding quickly and efficiently to reach areas that traditional providers are incapable of providing service to, which makes it ideally suited to provide connectivity to the expansive rural areas in and around the Missoula and Bitterroot valleys.
+This is a new and novel way of constructing a decentralized network that creates a multi-stakeholder system capable of expanding quickly and efficiently to reach areas that traditional providers are incapable of providing service to, which makes it ideally suited to provide fast and affordable connectivity to the expansive rural areas in and around the Missoula and Bitterroot valleys.

 Furthermore, as customer security is one of our highest priorities we are the only ISP to provide fully encrypted and privatized connections, where each customer router is connected to the internet using a cutting edge VPN encryption method called Wireguard, that keeps customer traffic protected as is traverses our community owned mesh network.